jjlazo79/Delete-Usermetas/trunk/readme.txt

 If you leave the User ID field blank, the deletion of the metadata will apply to ALL users.
 But if you add a user ID, only the chosen metadata of that user will be deleted.

-You can know the user ID by going to Admin --> Users --> Edit.
-The ID will appear in the URL with something like "user_id=3".
+Now you can select user by dropdown!

 == Installation ==